 SECTION 2.
-The constitution and by-laws (or the Standard for the breed) may be amended at any time provided a copy of the proposed amendment has been mailed by the Corresponding Secretary to each Regular Member in good standing on the date of mailing, accompanied by a ballot on which a choice for or against the action to be taken shall be indicated.
-Dual envelope procedures described in ARTICLE IV, SECTION 4 (d) shall be followed in handling such ballots, to assure secrecy of the vote.
+The constitution and by-laws (or the Standard for the breed) may be amended at any time provided a copy of the proposed amendment has been mailed or sent in accordance with AKC's procedure on Electronic Balloting for AKC Parent Clubs by the Corresponding Secretary or designated firm to each Regular Member in good standing on the date of sending, accompanied by a ballot on which a choice for or against the action to be taken shall be indicated.
+Dual envelope procedures described in ARTICLE IV, SECTION 4 (d) shall be followed in handling any ballots that are mailed, to assure secrecy of the vote.
 Notice with such ballot shall specify a date not less than 30 days after the date postmarked by which date the ballots must be returned to the Corresponding Secretary to be counted.
 The favorable vote of 2/3 of the Regular Members in good standing who return valid ballots within the time limit shall be required to effect any such amendment.

 SECTION 3.
 No amendment to the constitution and bylaws (or to the Standard for the breed) that is adopted by the Club shall become effective until it has been approved by the Board of Directors of the American Kennel Club.

 ARTICLE VIII - Dissolution